unbit/uwsgi-docs/articles/FunWithPerlEyetoyRaspberrypi.rst

    ./uwsgi --plugin capture --v4l-capture /dev/video0 --mule="captureloop()" --http-socket :9090

 this time we have bound uWSGI to http port 9090 with a mule mapped to the "captureloop()" function.
-This nule syntax is exposed by the symcall plugin that take control of every mule argument ending with "()" (the quoting is required to avoid the shell making mess with parenthesis)
+This mule syntax is exposed by the symcall plugin that take control of every mule argument ending with "()" (the quoting is required to avoid the shell making mess with parenthesis)

 If all goes well you should see your uWSGI server spawning a master, a mule and a worker.